Halligalli72/Halligalli72/README.md

 - 👋 Hi, I’m @Halligalli72
 - 👀 I’m interested in the Microsoft dev stack.
-I've been a .Net developer since 2003 and is now spending most of my time in migrating old 'wizard created web apps' to more sustainable systems.
+I've been a .Net developer since 2003 and is now spending most of my time in migrating old 'wizard created web apps' to more sustainable web systems.
 - 🌱 I’m currently learning ASP.NET Core 5.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...